10 Years Since Jiro Dreams of Sushi. How has the Sushi Industry Changed in the Last Decade?

 “I have an idea of the chefs I am looking for, but I do not know how to find them.”

-“We tried to recruit on our own before without success, so we want to find a truly skillful chef this time.”
+“We tried to recruit on our own before without success, so we want to find a truly skilled chef this time.”

 “Since no staff member speak Japanese, we want to entrust the whole task of hiring Japanese chefs to someone else.”